 Areas of research cover both the traditional chemistry disciplines (analytical, inorganic, organic, physical) and interdisciplinary fields (materials, chemical biology, environmental).
-Instrument facilities at CSU are extensive through the department’s Central Instrument Facility and cell culture lab, as well as the university’s Proteomics and Metabolomics Facility and EcoCore Analytical Facility.
+CSU’s Analytical Resources Core is extensive through the department.
 The department maintains electronics, woodworking and scientific glassblowing expertise, and the university has a fully-staffed machine shop.

 A Colorado State University student has played a key role in securing new regulations to protect water quality in mobile home parks – after learning that elevated levels of lead were found in the water at the mobile home park where they live.

 Double major Elise Hadjis used her degree in chemistry to help her designs stand out.

 Liliana Gallegos is a Ph.
 D. student in CSU’s Department of Chemistry.
 She is researching ways to use computer modeling to make organic chemistry reactions more efficient and has also been awarded a Frontera Computational Science Fellowship.